Figure 1: Overview of SANSPANZ (combination of SANSparallel and PANNZER).

 The scientific name is used by the RM3 scoring function to calculate taxonomic distances.
 If the field is left blank, PANNZER2 will automatically substitute a good guess of the query species.

 The web server's submission form is under the Annotate

 tab.
 Precomputed example results can be browsed under the Examples

 The query form has two options with slightly different outputs.
 Interactive jobs are limited to ten sequences and results are shown for the Argot predictor, which uses an information content weighted sum.

 Batch jobs are limited to 100,000 sequences.
 The resul page shows the submission and start time, how many query sequences have been processed, and time at finish.
 Toggle parameters to change predictors from Argot (default) to RM3 (a regression model similar to the original Pannzer article), Blast2GO, hypergeometric (HYGE) or Jaccard (JAC).
 If the query sequences are fragments, it can be beneficial to change the sequence filtering to accept hits that fulfil the coverage criterion for query OR sbjct (the default is AND).
+It the query sequences are short fragments, it can be beneficial to lower the minimum alignment length from 100 amino acids.
 The HTML summary is paginated to report 1000 queries per file.
 The HTML pages are meant for browsing.